kormax/apple-enhanced-contactless-polling/README.md

 * 2 technologies, decision is made after the second polling loop, while the response is given on the third.
 * 3 technologies, decision is made after the first loop, response is given on the second.

 Tests were conducted using very big intervals between polling frames.
-IRL if polling is faster device might respond after more frames than shown, probably because of internal processing delay.
+IRL if polling is faster device might respond after more frames than shown, presumably because of internal processing delay.

-Although probably not possible during normal operation, if a reader is polling for multiple cards using express mode that use different technology qualifiers for selection, following technology priority will be applied:
+Although not possible during normal operation, if a reader is polling for multiple cards using express mode that use different technology qualifiers for selection, following technology priority will be applied:
 1. ECP
 2. NFC-F
 3. CATHAY